 - Increases brain energy (by increasing glucose uptake by brain cells) and protein production in cells

-- Decreases brain levels of beta-amyloid deposits, which are linked to Alzheimer’s disease.
+Cerebrolysin increases brain levels of beta-amyloid deposits, which are linked to Alzheimer’s disease.
 A review of 15 clinical trials including 2,446 subjects found that high doses of this drug reduced psychological symptoms and slowed disease progression in patients with Alzheimer’s disease and dementia.

-Cerebrolysin is safe and generally well-tolerated by patients, side effects are usually mild and temporary and may include:
+Cerebrolysin is safe and generally well-tolerated by patients.
+Side effects are usually mild and temporary and may include:

 - Weight loss